 Already qualified to or willing to work towards your NVQ3 in Health & Social Care, you will be calm, engaging, resilient, able to work the required shifts, and be motivated to provide a safe, caring environment where every child can thrive.

-Paddocks is an Ofsted registered children’s home offering care and support to children with social, emotional and behavioural difficulties.
-The Paddocks provides a caring, structured and homely environment for our children and is supported by a specialist independent DfE registered school that provides a safe, stimulating and nurturing environment to support personal and academic needs.
-Located within 5 miles from the town of Telford, the role is within commuting distance of Shifnal, Newport, Stafford, Wolverhampton and other surrounding towns and villages.
+Hillcrest Aqueduct House is an Ofsted registered children’s residential home offering care and support to children aged 7-18 years with social, emotional, and behavioural difficulties.
+Located in rural Staffordshire close to Brewood Village, Aqueduct House provides a caring, structured, and homely environment for our children.
+The home is supported by a specialist independent Ofsted registered school that provides our residents a safe, stimulating, and nurturing environment to support their personal and academic needs.
+We are within commuting distance of Stafford, Cannock, Telford, Wolverhampton and other surrounding towns and villages.

 Why join us?

 We offer a friendly and inclusive working environment and the chance to be part of a fantastic multidisciplinary team, who work hard and support each other to deliver personalised, bespoke education & care.
 Our benefits package includes free parking, shopping discounts and cashback via our ‘Rewards Hub’, and access to content on mindfulness, fitness, recipes and much more as part of our ‘Your Wellbeing Matters’ programme.